Phantasmum/Osinaldi-Bluray-MultiBurner/README.md

 - Debian package: `osinaldi-bluray-multiburner`

 ## Features

 - Burn up to six Blu-ray ISO images in parallel.
-- Assign a different ISO to every Blu-ray writer.
+- Assign a different ISO file to every Blu-ray writer.
 - Copy one master ISO to all selected writers.
 - Create ISO images from physical discs.
 - Reorder writers in the GUI to match a physical stacked drive layout.